apace7/local_volume_database/docs/source/usage.rst

   * **distance_modulus** --  distance modulus of the system. [mag] This quantity is used to compute the distance in kpc for each system.

   * **distance_fixed_host** -- True/False.
 This option fixes the distance of the system to the distance of its host.
-Commonly used for globular clusters hosted by dwarf galaxy, systems without an independent distance measurement, and/or new candidate satellites in more distant systems (>3 Mpc)
+Commonly used for globular clusters hosted by dwarf galaxy, systems without an independent distance measurement, and/or new candidate satellites in more distant systems (>3 Mpc).

+  **distance_measurement_method** -- Refers to the method used for the distance measurement ['host', 'trgb', 'cmd', 'hb', 'rrl'].'hb'=Horizontal branch

   * **ref_distance**

 * **m_v** -- yaml collection

-  * **apparent_magnitude_v** -- Apparent V-band magnitude of the system.
+  * **apparent_magnitude_v** -- Apparent V-band magnitude of the system (Johnson-Kron-Cousins UBVRI photometric system).
 This quantity is corrected for extinction.
 This quantity is combined with **distance_modulus** to compute the absolute V-band magnitude in the combined tables.

-  * **apparent_magnitude_i** -- Apparent I-band magnitude of the system.
+  * **apparent_magnitude_i** -- Apparent I-band magnitude of the system (Johnson-Kron-Cousins UBVRI photometric system).
 This quantity is corrected for extinction.

-This column is rarely used.
+  * **apparent_magnitude_b** -- Apparent B-band magnitude of the system (Johnson-Kron-Cousins UBVRI photometric system).
+This quantity is corrected for extinction.

   * **mean_ebv** -- Mean E(B-V) for reference.
-This is not currently used in calculations.
+This is included for reference and is not used in calculations.

-  * **ref_m_v** -- reference
+  * **ref_m_v** -- Reference.

 * **velocity** -- yaml collection. stellar velocity/kinematics